 In the workshop playful exercises turn pictures into language, break stereotypes, explain and explore proverbs, jokes and verbs while looking at emotional links to language, how to mirror yourself in others and how the children understand themselves as a nation.
 And exploring intergenerational family dynamics and possible clashes between languages in the home in relation to eg school life.

-Imagine a flexible constitution which unites a cultural language split.
-The results of Pidgin Tongues’ explorations is shared in the book and a co-created sculpture inspired by the transnational Abacus calculator carries the children’s words on big movable cubes for the audience to interact with.
+The results of Pidgin Tongue’s pilot explorations is shared in the book and a co-created sculpture inspired by the transnational Abacus calculator carries the children’s words on big movable cubes for the audience to interact with.